Naas Botha: Return to the Springboks

 Botha's career lasted long enough for him to see South Africa let back into the international rugby fold and to play in one-off Tests against World Cup holders Australia and New Zealand.
 Both games ended in defeat.
 Botha then toured France with the Springboks, before bowing out, age 34, as flyhalf against England at Twickenham, London, in a 33–16 defeat on 14 November 1992.

 Botha had set countless Springbok records during his rugby career and is still considered to be one of the Springbok "greats".

+Coaching and management career

+In 2019, Botha was appointed coach of both the India men's national rugby union team and the India women's national rugby union team.

+In 2026, Botha was appointed director of rugby at Kansas City Blues.

 Personal life

 Botha is now married to Karen, a former Springbok athlete and long jump record-holder; the couple have three daughters, Kyla (1991) Gaeby (1998) and Lee-gre (2003).